uber/prototool/.github/ISSUE_TEMPLATE.md

-If your issue doesn't meet the guidelines, we'll comment as such and close the issue - we don't mean to be impersonal, but we have to reduce the support burden and cannot be supporting all of Protobuf (in the case of Protobuf questions or Protoc issues) or have longstanding issues without specifics (in the case of feature requests or bug reports).
-If the issue is a feature request and we don't think it meets the guidelines, don't feel like us closing the issue means we can't ever address it, unless we specifically note that we won't be adding a given feature (in which case the issue should stay closed) - provide more specifics and re-open the issue.
+If your issue doesn't meet the guidelines, we'll comment as such and close the issue - we don't mean to be impersonal, but we have to reduce the support burden and cannot be supporting all of Protobuf.
+If the issue is a feature request and we don't think it meets the guidelines, don't feel like us closing the issue means we can't ever address it, unless we specifically note that we won't be adding a given feature (in which case the issue should stay closed)
+- provide more specifics and re-open the issue.
 If the issue is a bug report, unless we respond that Prototool is working as intended, add steps to reproduce the issue and re-open the issue.

 Again, thanks for your input, and we hope Prototool helps your development!